-10382X08 (Part I) 1 CREDIT 10382X082 (Part II) 1 CREDIT

-This course will focus on the finer details of the English language, specifically the academic language and skills needed for success in the regular classroom.
+10382X08 (Part I) 1 CREDIT 10382X082 (Part II) 1 CREDIT This course is recommended for Multilingual Learners at the Transitional level of support and will focus on the finer details of the English language, specifically the academic language and skills needed for success in the regular classroom.
 Instruction will include support for higher levels of English language development, and guidance for organizing and completing projects and related tasks.
 Recommended class size is a maximum of 15 students.